 5. Write a rough draft

 After you’ve assembled your style guide, your transcript, and any other information you need, you should begin drafting.

 My earnest advice for drafting a ghostwritten piece is this: Don’t over-plan.
 Don’t overthink.
 Let the magic happen.

-Keep your subject in mind as you pursue your topic, but don’t impede the writing process with relentless analytical paralysis.
+Keep your subject in mind as you pursue your topic, but don’t impede the writing process with relentless analysis.

 Don’t confuse writing as someone else with producing a forgery.
-Although you have been asked to produce something that approximates their voice, you were given this task because of your writing ability.
+Although you have been asked to produce something that imitates their voice, you were given this task because of your writing ability.

-Your facility with prose should blend with their subject matter expertise to produce a collaboration.
-Sprinkle in syntactical, textual, and punctuational elements that mimic the subject’s style, but remember that it is your job to help deliver their knowledge in the most effective way possible.
+Your skill should blend with their subject matter expertise in a collaboration.
+Sprinkle in elements that mimic the subject’s style, but remember that it is your job to help deliver their knowledge in the most effective way possible.
 Trust your ability.

 6. Ask for feedback

-If you have a particular section you struggled with, leave comments in Google Docs to help guide the feedback process.
+If you have a particular section you struggled with, leave comments in the document (I recommend Google Docs for this) to help guide the feedback process.